Calls for compulsory consent education in all schools continue

 High school students, advocates and academics are continuing to call for mandatory education in schools focused on consent and healthy relationships.

-The calls for consent mandatory education are in response to a series of recent comments supportive of rape culture made online by school students.
+The calls for mandatory consent education are in response to a series of recent comments supportive of rape culture made online by school students.
 At Wellington College, boys made comments condoning rape and later threats against students marching on parliament to demand compulsory education.

 In a separate incident, boys at St. Patrick’s in Silverstream inappropriately filmed female teachers in what the college called a "most distressing incident of sexual harassment."
 The two teachers subsequently resigned while the boys remain at the school, prompting a concerned parent to call the response a spectacular moral failure.